Franco T.,

 Where it works well:

-- Summarizing long documents
+- Summaries of long documents

 - Content generation (with human review)

-- Q&A based on knowledge databases
+- Q&A based on knowledge bases

 - Code generation (the code must be reviewed)